 Perfect for Arcade Cabinets, can even be set up to accept coins

-Classic arcade style highscore with initials, with online entries from your Steam friends (All-time), and Global (Today).
+Classic arcade style highscore with initials, with online entries from your Steam friends and Global.